cardano-foundation/developer-portal/docs/stake-pool-guide/register-stake-address.md

     --out-file tx.signed
 ```

-And submit it
+And submit it:

 ```
 cardano-cli transaction submit \
     --tx-file tx.signed \
     --testnet-magic 1
 ```
-In the next section we will Registering the pool metadata.
+In the next section we will register the pool metadata.